 City of Chattanooga

 Applicants are not required to have experience.
 We want you to be successful and we will make ourselves available to help you in the application process.

-Selected event producers may be required to attend a logistics meeting with the Open Spaces Division to help determine if there are any other permits or requirements deemed necessary for the event or program.
+Selected event producers may be required to attend a logistics meeting with the Special Events & Programming Division to help determine if there are any other permits or requirements deemed necessary for the event or program.

 Additional permits needed might include, but are not limited to; Chattanooga Police Department and/or Chattanooga Fire Department presence, Street Closure requirements, Beer Board permit(s), Sound Amplification permit, and others.
 The OS-PACE program will not waive fees and permit processes outside of park rentals.
 Event producers will still be required to complete all required Parks agreements.

 This meeting is also intended to assist organizers with maneuvering through the multi-leveled event process, helping to ensure a safe and successful event, while also educating organizers in how to engage with City departments to encourage ongoing programming.